Top four places to go snorkeling in Gran Canaria for free!

 Where’s the best place for a refreshment afterwards?

-Why is Tufia so special?
+Why is snorkelling in Tufia so special?

 What’s the best snorkelling route and what will I see?